VIP medicine: Criticisms

-Solutions to related problems
+Proposed remediations

-Some medical institutions have drafted new policy directed at correcting some of the excesses of VIP medicine.
+Some medical institutions have drafted innovative policy directed at correcting some of the excesses of VIP medicine.
 In 2011, the Cleveland Clinic's Jorge Guzman published nine principles of caring for VIPs in the Cleveland Clinic Journal of Medicine, warning staff against bending the rules, accepting lavish gifts, and automatically bringing in department chairs to care for a patient rather than a lower-ranking physician who might actually be more expert in treating a particular ailment.
-At the Mayo Clinic in Minnesota, new policy states that personal gifts to staff in excess of $25 value cannot be accepted and must be forwarded to the development office.
+In 2015, the Mayo Clinic of Minnesota instituted policy stipulating that personal gifts to staff in excess of $25 value cannot be accepted and must be forwarded to the development office.